 ¨ Plan your meals- eating meals throughout the day can help to balance your calorie intake and keep your blood sugar and hunger levels even.
 Skipping a meal can put your body in ‘starvation’ mode leading it to store calories preventing weight loss.

 ¨ Eat Breakfast– People who eat breakfast are more likely to maintain a healthy weight .
 Skipping meals leads to overeating later in the day.
 Some experts believe eating breakfast keeps your metabolism running, kick starting it in the morning.

 ¨ Choose Calorie Dense Foods– Increase the amount of healthy fats, nuts, avocado, olive oil, in your diet.
 Fat has more calories per gram than any other nutrient.
 Put slices of avocado on your sandwich.

-Choose the Healthier Food- increase your intake of high fiber, nutrient dense foods.
+Choose the Healthier Food- increase your intake of high fiber, nutrient dense foods, not only will you lose weight but you could also increase height growth by doing this.
 These foods will provide you more nutrients, keep you full longer, and help you stay regular.
 Always choose fresh food when possible!

 - Heart-healthy nuts: Almonds, walnuts, or pecans (10 nuts is roughly 100 calories, so watch out!)

 - Whole Grains: Bread, bagels, pasta, brown rice, quinoa (provide more fiber)